CITS5501 lab 10 (week 11) – Modelling with Alloy

 Reading

-It is strongly suggested you complete the recommended readings for weeks 1–10 before attempting this lab/workshop.
+It is strongly suggested you complete the recommended readings for weeks 1–10 before attempting this lab.

 The Alloy Analyzer is a tool used for checking Alloy models.